aemann01/triatomes/README.md

-# Comparison of the bacterial gut microbiome of North American *Triatoma* spp. with and without *Trypanosoma cruzi*
+# Comparison of the bacterial gut microbiome of North American *Triatoma* spp. with and without *Trypanosoma cruzi*.
+2020.
+Frontiers in Microbiology.
+In Press

 Allison E. Mann, Elizabeth A. Mitchell, Yan Zhang, Rachel Curtis-Robles, Santosh Thapa, Sarah A. Hamer, Michael S. Allen.